 The Director of each division shall provide the Coordinator with a schedule of games in advance so as to allow for the proper scheduling of officials.

-Coaches who have serious concerns about an official assigned to their games will forward those concerns to their Division Director in writing.
+Coaches who have serious concerns about an official assigned to their games will forward those concerns to their Division Director and Officials Director in writing.

-Directors shall discuss such concerns with the Director of Officials, who shall deal with the situation as they deem appropriate.
+Directors shall discuss such concerns with the Officials Director, who shall deal with the situation as they deem appropriate.

 Payment:

-The Board shall set the fee structure for officials before the start of the hockey season.
+The Board shall set the fee structure for officials before the start of the hockey season for Regular League and Tournament Games.

 The Board shall direct the method and record keeping requirements of paying officials before the start of the hockey season.

-BMHA will pay for game officials, including mileage, for all league and playoff games for Developmental Teams, and Representative Teams.
-Requests for payment for additional exhibition games may be entertained upon written request to the Division Director.
+BMHA will pay for game officials, including mileage, for all league and one playoff games for Developmental Teams, and Representative Teams.
+Payment for One Exhibition game per team per season.

 Whenever possible Game Officials are to be notified of cancellations not less than 24 hours prior to the scheduled game time.
 Game Officials who arrive to find the game cancelled, shall be paid, except in cases of game cancellation due to inclement weather.

 Game Officials who work in tournaments will be paid by the Tournament Committee.

-G. TEAMS:
+H. TEAMS:

-Divisions shall be as outlined by SHA 6.01.01.
+Age Divisions shall be as outlined by HS.

 Every player will register and play in the Division that is appropriate to their age.
-Any player who wishes to play in a different division than that dictated by their age must make a written request to the Board.
-The Board may grant concessions to individuals upon review of their formal written request.
-Decisions of the Board are final.
-Requests based solely on convenience will not be considered.
-No requests will be considered after October 31st of the season.

-Directors and their nominee(s) shall establish teams in accordance with Bylaw Eight, Nine and Ten.

 COACHES AND ASSISTANT COACHES